Solutions to Life’s Challenges Made Easy

 We looked closely at some of the most common health curveballs life throws our way, including never-ending exposure to digital device screens, too much stress, not getting enough sleep and digestive health concerns due to modern diets.
 Working with Swanson Health nutritionists and scientists, we created a modern-day toolkit with science-backed antidotes for the most common challenges of everyday life that can affect our health and wellbeing.
 Here’s the scoop:

 For the Always On

-The average adult spends 11+ hours a day on digital devices.1 Most of us are in front of computer screens at work, we watch TV at home to unwind, we read the news on our devices, and collectively we’re checking our phones about 8 billion times per day.2
+The average adult spends 11+ hours a day on digital devices.1 Most of us are in front of computer screens at work, we watch TV at home to unwind, we read the news on our devices and collectively we’re checking our phones about eight billion times per day.2

-Why does it matter?
+Why does that matter?
 With our eyes wide and peering into an endless variety of screens, we expose our retinas to an onslaught of blue light that is truly unique to our digital lives.
-More blue light is emitted from smartphones and tablet computers than from any other light source.3 And since blue light waves are shorter and more energetic than any other type of light on the visible spectrum, it can contribute to far more concerns for our vision health than the generations before us faced.4 Eye doctors are concerned about it too—50% of eye doctors report an increase in digital eye strain and effects from blue light exposure among their patients.5
+More blue light is emitted from smartphones and tablet computers than from any other light source.3 And since blue light waves are shorter and more energetic than any other type of light on the visible spectrum, it can contribute to far more concerns for our vision health than the generations before us faced.4 Eye doctors are concerned about it too, with about 50% of eye doctors reporting an increase in digital eye strain and effects from blue light exposure among their patients.5

 The Science Behind Macular Carotenoids

 Macular carotenoids are plant pigments that accumulate in the macula, the area of the eye responsible for vision.6 There are two primary macular carotenoids: lutein and zeaxanthin.
 They are similar in structure and benefit, and by accumulating in the retina, they help filter harmful blue light and provide antioxidant support to the eyes.
 Research shows that people who consume macular carotenoids experience significantly fewer eye health concerns as they age.7